This post may contain affiliate links. Please read our disclosure policy.

 1. In a 1-quart saucepan, bring the milk, water, and salt to a boil over high heat.

-1. Stir in the oats and reduce the heat to medium.
-Cook for about 5 minutes, stirring occasionally, until the oats are soft and have absorbed most of the liquid.
-Once done, remove from heat, cover, and set aside.
+1. Stir in the oats, reduce heat to medium, and cook for 5 minutes, stirring occasionally, until the oats are soft and most of the liquid is absorbed.
+Remove from heat, cover, and set aside.

 cooked oatmeal in a small pot.

 1. In an 8-inch skillet, melt the butter over medium heat.
-Stir in the brown sugar and spices, cooking for about 30 seconds.
+Stir in the brown sugar, cinnamon, and nutmeg; cook for 30 seconds.

 melted butter and brown sugar in a skillet.

-4. Add the chopped apples and stir to coat them evenly.
+1. Add the chopped apple and stir to coat.

 sauteed apples in a skillet.